gerlero/openfoam-app/README.md

 * An Intel or Apple silicon Mac
 * A recent version of macOS
-    * Intel: macOS 10.15 or later (older macOS versions might work, but are not tested)
+    * Intel: macOS 11 Big Sur or later
-    * Apple silicon: macOS 12 or later (macOS 11 should also work, but is not tested)
+    * Apple silicon: macOS 13 Ventura
+    * _Running an older version of macOS?
+[See here](#i-have-an-older-version-of-macos-and-cannot-upgrade-to-a-supported-version-what-can-i-do)_

 ## 📦 Install